Cape May, New Jersey: Economy

 Tourism is Cape May's largest industry.
 The economy runs on the Washington Street Mall and includes shops, restaurants, lodgings, and tourist attractions including the Cape May boardwalk.
 Many historic hotels and B&Bs are located in Cape May, and commercial and sport fishing is a significant component of its economy.

 Cove Beach, located at Cape May southernmost tip, hosts hundreds of swimmers, sunbathers, surfers, and hikers daily during summer months.

 Cape May has been a popular resort for French Canadian tourists for several decades.
 Cape May County established a tourism office in Montreal, Quebec, but around 1995 it closed due to budget cuts.
 By 2010, the tourism office of Cape May County established a French language coupon booklet.

+Prior to the 1980s, many temporary seasonal workers originated from the Philadelphia and, to a lesser extent, the New York City areas.
+That decade, there had been a wave of temporary workers from Ireland.
+By 2004, an improvement in the Irish economy meant that not as many Irish people came in that role, and that many of the temporary workers were now from Eastern Europe.